 Q: Is there on-campus accommodation available at Hankuk University of Foreign Studies?

 A: Yes.
-In addition to the on-campus dormitories, students can also stay in off-campus dormitories that are located just a minute’s walk away from campus.
+In addition to the on-campus dormitories, students can also stay in off-campus dormitories located just a minute’s walk away from campus.
 You can read more about the dormitories and room options here.

 Q: When do I know if I will receive a dormitory room?

-Q: When can I move into the dormitory, and how long I can stay there?
+Q: When can I move into the dormitory, and how long can I stay there?

 A: Check-in and check-out dates will be confirmed separately for each semester.
 Normally, you can check in 2 days before the start of the semester, and students can stay in the dorm for the duration of the semester.
 The dormitory payment is paid directly to HUFS.

-Q: Do I need to take into account any healthcare related matters?
+Q: Do I need to take into account any healthcare-related matters?